Dennis Cooper

-Dennis Cooper (born January 10, 1953) is an American novelist, poet, critic, editor and performance artist.
+Dennis Cooper (born January 10, 1953) is an American novelist, poet, critic, film director, editor and performance artist.
 He is best known for the George Miles Cycle, a series of five semi-autobiographical novels published between 1989 and 2000 and described by Tony O'Neill "as intense a dissection of human relationships and obsession that modern literature has ever attempted."
 Cooper is the founder and editor of Little Caesar Magazine, a punk zine, that ran between 1976 and 1982.

 Early life

 Clifford Dennis Cooper was born in Pasadena, California and raised in Arcadia, the son of Clifford Cooper, a self-made businessman who was one of the early designers of parts for uncrewed space expeditions.
 His parents were politically conservative, with his father acting as an advisor to several presidents, including Richard Nixon, with whom he cultivated a close friendship.
 One of his brothers, Richard, was named after Nixon.
 Cooper's parents divorced when he was in his early teens.
 Cooper attended public schools before he started attending Flintridge Preparatory School in high school; he was expelled in 11th grade.
 He attended Pasadena City College and Pitzer College.

 Cooper began reading French literature at 15 and was drawn to Marquis de Sade in particular for his risqué depictions of libertine sex.
 He was also inspired by French novelists/directors such as Jean Cocteau, Alain Robbe-Grillet, and Marguerite Duras.
 Though he had started writing surreal stories at age 12, he became a more focused writer at 15 and tried to imitate the writing styles of Arthur Rimbaud and de Sade.
-He began planning out a five-book series that would later become The George Miles Cycle.
+He began planning out a five-book series that would later become the George Miles Cycle.
 Punk subculture was a major part of his twenties.
 In 1976, Cooper moved to London for a brief period.